Image Credits: Lara Sharma

 Lara currently trains with the first team at the ATK and he appears regularly as the first-choice keeper for ATK reserve squad playing in the second division.
 Although he has been included in the ATK first team, he has yet to appear in a competitive match.
 In light of Dheeraj Singh contribution this season and a potential desire for more first team action, Lara may be in line to take over as second choice keeper sooner rather than later.

 The 20-year-old has got back to back promotions with ATK as they made it to the first division of Calcutta Football League.
 He was involved in both promotion campaigns.
 On top of the hype surrounding the young U-19 international, he is relishing the opportunity to learn behind the likes of Gurpreet Singh Sandhu and Pawan Kumar.
-In the interview, the 20-year-old, Punjab native opens up about his journey so far, what it taught him and his own personal career targets.

 So to begin, tell us a bit about your early years.
 How old were you when you first started playing football and did you always want to be a footballer?